Base Elements#

 Events#

-Each user interaction with a Base Element generates events, and you can specify how to handle the event by providing a callback function.
+Each user interaction with a Base Element generates events, and you can specify how to handle the event by providing a handler function.

-These callbacks run in the same thread as the main application.
-This is handy, as you don’t have to worry about locking and race conditions.
-However, a lengthy operation will block the application from interacting with the user, which is generally a bad user experience.
+These event handlers run in the main event loop.
+A lengthy operation will block the application from interacting with the user, which is generally a bad user experience.

 @component